WebsiteBaker-modules/anynews/README.md

 ***Always provide the following information with your support request:***

- - detailed error description (what happens, what have you tried ...)
+ - detailed error description (what happens, what have you already tried ...)
  - the Anynews version (go to WebsiteBaker section Add-ons / Info / Anynews)
  - your PHP version (use phpinfo(); or ask your provider if in doubt)
  - WebsiteBaker version, Service Pack number and build number of your version
  - name of the WebsiteBaker frontent template used (e.g. round, allcss ...)
+ - information about your operating system (e.g. Windows, Mac, Linux) incl. version
+ - information of your browser and browser version used
  - information about changes you made to WebsiteBaker (if any)

 ## Credits